Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Azithromycin

-Suppresses the synthesis of proteins, which are the structural component of most bacteria.
+Suppresses the synthesis of proteins, which are a structural component of most bacteria.

-An antibiotic from the 3rd generation of cephalosporins, which has an effect even on strains of bacteria resistant to conventional antibiotics.
+An antibiotic from the 3rd generation of cephalosporins, which has an effect even on bacterial strains resistant to conventional antibiotics.

-The contents of one vial of 500 mg are diluted in 2-3 ml of lidocaine solution and injected deep into the muscle.
-Injections are made every 12 hours, that is, twice a day.
+The contents of one 500 mg bottle are diluted in 2 - 3 ml of lidocaine solution and injected deep into the muscle.
+Injections are given every 12 hours, that is, twice a day.

 Clarithromycin

-In addition to the antibacterial action, it has a bactericidal and bacteriostatic effect.
+In addition to the antibacterial effect, it has a bactericidal and bacteriostatic effect.

 500 mg capsule twice a day.
-Children are advised to take 250 mg capsules for 10 days.
+Children are recommended to take 250 mg capsules for 10 days.

 Co-trimoxazole

-Combined drug from the class of sulfonamides.
-Violates the synthesis of folic acid, which is used by bacteria for their vital activity.
+A combined drug from the sulfonamide class.
+It disrupts the synthesis of folic acid, which is used by bacteria for their vital functions.

 One to two capsules twice daily for 14 days.